Did you know that 50% of consumers said that images help them decide what products to buy?

 2. Increase sales

 Once you have high-quality product photos and entice your customers to buy... you can increase sales.
-And as I mentioned, images can influence the purchasing decision of your customers.
+And as I mentioned, images can influence the purchasing decisions of your customers.

 For sure, increasing your sales is one of your business goals.
 So, having conversion boosters for your eCommerce store is a must.
 And product photos help you convert more customers.